qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 fieldname {, fieldname}.
 A field specification can be a field name, in which case the same name is used for the database column name and the field name.
-Or a field specification can be a field alias, in which case a database expression or column name is given a Qlik Sense field name.
+Or a field specification can be a field alias, in which case a database expression or column name is given a field name.

 Field names can be either simple names or quoted names.
 A simple name begins with an alphabetic Unicode character and is followed by any